 About Succuland / Ryan

-My name is Ryan and I have been a “plant dad” for about a decade.
-Succulents and palm trees are my favourite.
+My name is Ryan and I am the sole owner/operator of Succuland.
+I have been a “plant dad” for about a decade and succulents and palm trees are my favourite.
 In 2016 I bought a small apartment with a very hot south facing balcony.
 Flowers were wilting and potted plants were struggling in the summer heat.
 I became interested in heat and drought tolerant plants and got a few succulents.
 Soon I started propagating and had more than I knew what to do with, and a new passion was born.
 My parents very generously had a greenhouse installed in their backyard for my new hobby to grow in.
 I have learned a lot since then.

 Over the years I have made every mistake imaginable and dealt with every plant pest under the sun.
 I have killed dozens of succulents (if not more), but through all of this I have gained expertise and learned from my mistakes.
 Don’t feel bad if you kill a plant, it happens to all of us and is part of the learning process!
 I am now a professional succulent grower and one of my life goals is to become a master of growing these amazing plants.
 I also love the creative side of plants; creating succulent gardens and arrangements with an artistic eye.
 In late 2021 I started selling locally on Facebook marketplace.
 After selling over 2000 plants I created Succuland in the spring of 2024, and now sell Canada-wide.
 I propagate and grow everything I sell.

-• I grow my plants “hard,” as opposed to “soft.”
-Growing plants “hard” means growing without excessive water or fertilizer; more similar to their native environments.
-This produces plants that are a little smaller but tougher and more resistant to disease/dying.
-Growing plants “hard” takes longer but gives a superior product, in my opinion.
-I do fertilize, but very lightly and not too frequently.
-Growing succulents with a certain degree of stress also helps bring out their colour.
+- I grow my plants “hard,” as opposed to “soft.”
+This means growing without excessive water or fertilizer; more similar to natural habitat.
+This produces plants that are a little smaller but more resilient.
+It takes longer but gives a superior product.
+I do fertilize, but in a way that supplies all essential nutrients in a gentle, supportive potency.
+I also grow my plants with a certain degree of stress to help bring out their colour.

-• The problem with this mass-produced approach is that the plants are weaker.
-They are more vulnerable to disease and dying, especially when they leave the greenhouse environment and enter the retail/home setting.
-I don’t like the “soft” look; as an experienced succulent grower the plants I see in stores or nurseries often look unnaturally large.
-They don’t grow like that in their native environment.
-They’re often leggy and “floppy” rather than compact, rigid and robust.
+- The problem with this mass-produced approach is that the plants are weaker.
+They are more vulnerable to disease and dying, especially when they leave the greenhouse.
+I don’t like the “soft” look; as an experienced grower, the plants I see in stores or nurseries often look unnaturally large.
+They’re frequently leggy and “floppy” rather than compact and robust.

-• My approach is different: grow the plants “hard” to make them resilient, and provide education to customers on how to keep them alive and healthy.
+- My approach is different: grow the healthiest, most resilient plants possible, and provide education to customers.

 Soil